hippytaffer/tutorial-jsonc/tutorial/parsing4.md

-# Parsing a Json object - part 5: Iteration thru a JSON obj
+# Parsing a Json object - part 5: Iteration through a JSON obj

-Looking at the parsing code discussed so far, you might wonder if there is an easier way to parse the file rather checking every attribute one at a time.
-Since we have been printing out the values for every attribute in the JSON file or string, shouldn't it be possible to simply iterate over the objects name/value pairs.
-Similar to a for loop only for json\_objects.
+Looking at the parsing code discussed so far, you might wonder if there is an easier way to parse the file, rather checking every attribute one at a time.
+Since we have been printing out the values for every attribute in the JSON file or string, shouldn't it be possible to simply iterate over the objects name/value pairs, similar to a for loop only for json\_objects?

 The answer is, naturally, yes.